braidn/infinity/README.md

 ## Dependencies

-Befoer starting let's get a few things installed.
+Before starting let's get a few things installed.
 This will focus on the Mac but, should be blindly obvious what needs to be done for your platform

 1. `brew tap PX4/homebrew-px4`